 Dedicated individuals contributed many hours to the preparation of the Medway Valley Heritage Forest Environmentally Significant Area (south) Conservation Master Plan for the period of 2018-2028.
-These people build on the legacy of Dr. Jane Bowles, Professor at Western University, Department of Biology, who initiated the natural heritage studies of Medway Valley in the 1980's.
+These people build on the legacy of ecological consultant Dr. Jane Bowles, who carried out natural heritage studies in the Medway Valley in 1986, 1988 and 1989.